Police to investigate No 10 lockdown parties

 The Metropolitan Police have launched an investigation into parties held in No 10 during the coronavirus pandemic.

-Commissioner Cressida Dick said the force was looking into "potential breaches of Covid-19 regulations" in Downing Street and across Whitehall over the last two years.
+Commissioner Cressida Dick said they were looking into "potential breaches of Covid-19 regulations" in Downing Street and Whitehall since 2020.

-She said the Met would "police without fear or favour" and provide updates "at significant points" in its inquiry.
+She said the investigation was launched as a "result of the information provided by the Cabinet Office inquiry team", led by civil servant Sue Gray.

+But it is not yet clear if the police investigation will lead to delays in its publication.

-It comes after fresh allegations of a birthday party for the PM in June 2020.
+The news comes after fresh allegations of a birthday party being held for the PM in June 2020.

 Downing Street has admitted that staff gathered inside No 10 to celebrate Boris Johnson's birthday when the first Covid lockdown was still in place.